Last Updated: August 26, 2022

 We think it's pretty understandable that traffic engineers have resisted this movement sometimes; after all, they were educated to engineer big wide roads.
-Providing comfortable biking and walking was an after-though, if considered at all.
+Providing comfortable biking and walking was an after-thought in their education, if considered at all.
+But slowly we find that thinking is evolving, even in their professional circle.

-Complete streets is a much richer concept than just adding sidewalks and bike lanes, though.
+Complete streets is a much richer concept than just adding sidewalks and bike lanes in a systematic and thoughtful way throughout the street network, though.
 It includes also designing for a vehicular speed that is desirable and attainable.

 Yet this designing for speed is almost entirely wrong for urbanized areas.
-The handling of intersections and the stop times inherent in those intersections is really what makes the difference in speed, not the width of the lanes or the number of lanes.
+The handling of intersections and the stop times inherent in those intersections is really what makes the difference in the time a particular trip takes, not the width of the lanes or the number of lanes.

 What happens instead is if we build big wide streets, and only a few of them, those roads quickly become congested.
 If you want to cause traffic congestion, build a great big new road.

-You may have heard it said, if you hang around these community circles, that you can't build your way out of congestion.
-My experience certainly verifies the truth of that remark.
+You may have heard it said, if you hang around in community development circles, that you can't build your way out of congestion.
+Our experience certainly verifies the truth of that remark.

 At any given time, 25 to 30 percent of our trips are a mile or less.
 Complete streets would mean that a number of the short trips can be eliminated from the roads.

-Among the states working on some version of a complete streets policy are this year's additions, Hawaii and Connecticut, as well as Oregon, California, Illinois, Florida, and South Carolina.
-Municipal policies adopted by ordinance or executive order can be found in Philadelphia, Santa Barbara, and Columbia and St. Louis, Missouri.
+Among the states operating under some version of a complete streets policy are Oregon, California, Illinois, Florida, South Carolina, Hawaii, and Connecticut.
+Nearly 1,600 municipalities have adopted by ordinance or executive order; these can be found in cities as diverse as Philadelphia, Santa Barbara, and Columbia, Missouri.

 So if you want to accomplish three or four pro-social outcomes at once, observe the complete streets principles: